List of entertainment events at the SM Mall of Asia complex

 Lady Gaga performing at the SM Mall of Asia Arena on May 21, 2012, as part of the Born This Way Ball.
 She was the first entertainer to perform at the arena.

 Ariana Grande performing "Best Mistake" at the arena on August 23, 2015, during The Honeymoon Tour.

-Jungkook performing at the arena on July 30, 2016, during BTS' The Most Beautiful Moment in Life On Stage: Epilogue.
+Jung Kook performing at the arena on July 30, 2016, during BTS' The Most Beautiful Moment in Life On Stage: Epilogue.